netblue30/fdns/README.md

 In my experience it is.
 HTTPS connections open long periods of time tend to misbehave, not to mention if it starts raining.

 To give you an idea, on a typical day on Cloudflare the monitor reports about 5000 encrypted request, with 8 requests sent in clear (fallback mode).
 Problems appear when you take the computer out of sleep mode.
-Depending how long the computer was sleeping, it could take a few seconds to detect the errors and reestablish the HTTPS connection.
+Depending on how long the computer was sleeping, it could take a few seconds to detect the errors and reestablish the HTTPS connection.
 During this time, the fallback mode kicks in.

 #### If I use fdns, do I still need an adblocker?